nasa/webgs/README.md

     GCS Mode -> 'Connect to Hardware'
     Select Input Type -> IP
     IP Address -> {the same IP address ICAROUS is configured to output to}
     Component Id -> 5 (Default is 5.
 This is the standard ICAROUS Config.
-0 will conect to Autopilot in most configurations.)
+0 will connect to Autopilot in most configurations.)

 Ensure the Port and Baud Rate are correct.
 Press connect to aircraft.